MakeSchool-Tutorials/Sushi-Neko-Networking-SpriteKit-Swift/P1-CocoaPods/content.md

 ```
 >

-If you have any issues, take a look first at the [CocoaPods Troubleshooting](https://guides.cocoapods.org/using/troubleshooting#installing-cocoapods).
+If you have any issues, take a look first at [CocoaPods Troubleshooting](https://guides.cocoapods.org/using/troubleshooting#installing-cocoapods).
 If you still have a problem, please ask :]

 #CocoaPods setup